rolika/rpc.py/README.md

 Application for performing calculations expressed in postfix notation, aka reversed polish calculation.

 Usage:
+    self.evaluate(expression),

+    where expression is a string containing postfix notated formula,

+    for example: 2 3 4 5 + - * = -12

 Known operators: * / + - ** %